ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | STATS bad=COUNT() WHERE MATCH(body.text, "500"), good=COUNT() WHERE MATCH(body.text, "200") BY minute = BUCKET(@timestamp, "1 min")
 ```

-That's good.
-Clearly this issue is affecting only some users.
+That's good: clearly this issue is affecting only some users.

+# When did it start?

 Let's see if we can find when the errors started occurring.
-Adjust the time picker to show the last 2 hours of data.
+Adjust the time field to show the last 2 hours of data.

 Execute the following query:
 ```esql